-Carolina Fernández-Castrillo is Professor of Cyberculture and Digital Communication at Carlos III University of Madrid.
-She is also Research Fellow at Venice Centre for Digital and Public Humanities, Università Ca’ Foscari Venezia, where she leads the project “Digital Media Culture: Intercreativity and Public Engagement” on digital innovation and civic engagement in connective environments.
-Currently, she also takes part in the following Academic Programs in Digital Creation and Intermediality:
+Carolina Fernández-Castrillo (accredited as Full Professor, ANECA 2016) is Professor of Cyberculture and Transmediality at the Department of Communication and Media Studies (Carlos III University of Madrid) and researcher in the group TECMERIN (Television-cinema: memory, representation and industry) as the driving expert in the area of Media Archaeology.
+She is also Research Fellow at the Venice Centre for Digital and Public Humanities, Università Ca’ Foscari Venezia as Principal Investigator of the project “Digital Media Culture: Intercreativity and Public Engagement” on Digital Innovation and Activism in connective environments.

 - Master in Transmedia Documentary and Reportage (UC3M/RTVE) – Mobile and Interactive Storytelling

 - Master in Advertising Communication (UC3M) – Cultural Creativity